KxSystems/docs/docs/wp/disaster-management/index.md

 q)\t 100
 ```

-At this point, we can set up an rdb to allow us to query the tables associated with each class.
+At this point, an rdb cna be set up to allow a user to query the tables associated with each class.
 For the sake of simplicity, the rdb in this example is subscribed to all the tables.
 However, this could be modified based on use-case

 ```q
 $q tick/r.q -p 5011